synthriderz/synthriderz.github.io/docs/installing-custom-content/quest/manual-install-secondary-account/README.md

 1. Download Custom Content through the Quest browser
    _Any downloaded content will end up in the `Downloads` folder on your Quest device_
-2. Prior to installing any custom content, press the Custom Songs button in Synth Riders in the Secondary Account and grant the `MANAGE_EXTERNAL_STORAGE` permission when prompted.
+2. Prior to installing any custom content, press the Custom Songs button in Synth Riders in the Secondary Account and grant the `MANAGE ALL FILES` permission when prompted.
 This will generate the `SynthridersUC` folders.
 3. Open X-Plore, MobileVRStation or your installed File Manager.
 3rd party File Managers will be in from the Unknown Sources area of the Library.
 4. For two-pane File Managers: Mavigate the left pane to 'Downloads' and right pane to `SynthRidersUC`
 6. If your content was downloaded in a `.zip` file, open the zip to see the included files.
-7. Move the downloaded content files from the `Downloads` folder into the correct folder on the `SynthRidersUC` pane.
+7. Move the downloaded content files from the `Downloads` folder into the correct subfolder within the `SynthRidersUC` folder.

    Make sure to install content in the correct subfolder based on the file type: